One of the world’s largest motorhome rental agencies

 No, freedom camping is not available anywhere.
 There are some places that allow you to park and camp for free in a fully self-contained vehicle, and the rules around this are set by local and regional councils.
 Some of these freedom camping spots will be marked with signs, and you can ask at local tourist information centres for suggestions.
 There are plenty of low-cost campsites around the country operated by the Department of Conservation.

 If you intend to freedom camp where possible, make sure that you rent a self-contained motorhome for your New Zealand road trip.

 Yes, many rental suppliers have depots in different cities and will allow one-way road trips.
 This may incur a relocation fee.
+You may collect a campervan hire in Picton or Hamilton and drop it off in another city.
 Specify your desired pick up location and drop off location when searching to see the available options.

 Yes, the majority of motorhome rentals in New Zealand include unlimited kilometres.

 When is the best time to hire a campervan in New Zealand?